-- The bill's intent. - Permitted uses, nonconformities, and legal existing uses. - The deadline for the Planning Director to prepare a wetlands map. - That wetland boundaries must be determined by the presence of two or more of the three wetland indicators listed in the 1987 U.S. Army Corps of Engineers Wetland Delineation Manual and the 2012 Regional Supplement to the Corps of Engineers Wetland Hawai'i and Pacific Islands Delineation Manual: Region.
+- After receiving the map of wetlands from the Planning Department, the Council may establish by ordinance a wetlands overlay district zoning on top of base zoning. - When establishing the wetlands overlay district, the Council may include grading and grubbing restrictions for the district.
+The previous grading and grubbing sections have been removed. - The bill's intent. - The definitions of "protective buffer" and "wetland." - Permitted uses. - The deadline for the Planning Director to prepare a wetlands map is 365 days after the effective date. - That wetland boundaries must be determined by the presence of two or more of the three wetland indicators listed in the 1987 U.S. Army Corps of Engineers Wetland Delineation Manual and the 2012 Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Hawai'i and Pacific Islands Region.

+Motion:

-Motion: Move to substitute Bill 91 (2022) with the attached proposed CD1 version.
+Move to substitute Bill 91 (2022) with the attached proposed

+CD1 version.